sakbhav/Console-Website/cv.md

 #### One.com India Pvt.
 Ltd. | Gurgaon, India
 *Associate System Administrator | Aug 2015 - Mar 2016*

-* Worked with open source applications such as Apache, Postfix, Bind etc. on Linux platform, Systems Administration and IT-Security projects.
+* Worked with open-source applications such as Apache, Postfix, BIND etc. on Linux platform, Systems Administration and IT Security projects.
-* Responsible for programming and maintaining code in Perl and C
+* Responsible for programming and maintaining code in Perl and C.
 * Provided third-level support on rotational shifts.

 ## Projects

-##### Enterprise infrastructure Setup | A.P.T.
+##### Enterprise Infrastructure Setup | A.P.T.
 Portfolio
 * Deployed organisation-wide Authentication, Authorization and naming services.
 * Automated provisioning and configurations of servers.
-* Programmed various ansible components to integrate with existing infrastructure and working CI/CD setup.
+* Programmed various Ansible components to integrate with existing infrastructure and active CI/CD setup.

 ##### Job Scheduler Setup | A.P.T.
 Portfolio
-* Deployed Job Scheduler (HTCondor) for simulations jobs.
+* Deployed Job Scheduler (HTCondor) for running simulation jobs.
 * Maintained grid policies for access control and fair sharing of resources.
 * Configured servers and storage for higher throughput of simulation jobs.
 * Configured provisioning of execute nodes on AWS spot instances.

 ##### User Provisioning Automation | D. E. SHAW
-* Completed the automation of user account creation process for new user joining the firm.
+* Completed the automation of user account creation process for new users joining the firm.
 * Automated the RSA SecurID token assigning and creation using RSA AM SDK in Java.
-* Created various alert scripts for monitoring the RSA two factor authentication system.
+* Created various alert scripts for monitoring the RSA two-factor authentication system.

 ##### OneView | One.com
-* Created dashboard for SysAdmins to monitor multiple monitoring systems in one screen.
+* Created a dashboard enabling system administrators to view multiple monitoring systems on a single screen.
 * Created the backend for integrating Nagios/Shinken, ticket tracker system in python.